24vinay84/rest-server/README.md

-# rest-server
+# JIO Rest Server
-User can sign-up and sign-in to access this store server.
+User can **register(sign-up) and sign-in** to access this **jio store server**.
 A basic online store API written to learn Go Programming Language

-This API is a pretty basic implementation of an online(e-commerce) store.
+This API is a very basic implementation of an online(e-commerce) store.
-- Authentication :
+- **Authentication**
-	- New user can sign-up using username and password
+	- New user can sign-up using username and password.
-	- Existing user can sign-in using username and password
+	- Existing user can sign-in using username and password.
-- Store APIs :
+- **Store REST APIs** :
 	- You can perform basic CRUD(CREATE, READ, UPDATE and DELETE) operations
 	- SEARCH on a predefined database of products
-	- Only Authenticated users can Add, Update and Delete products from database
+	- Only Authenticated users can Get, Search, Add, Update and Delete products from database
 - JWT:
 	- Authentication is based on JWT(JSON web Tokens) Tokens
 - Database:
-	- API is backed by a predefined Mongo DB database hosted on [mLab](https://mLab.com)
+	- API is backed by a predefined **MongoDB** database.
-- Distributed rate limit:
+- Distributed Rate Limit:
-	- Distributed rate limit GET and POST APIs per IP Address.
+	- Distributed rate limit GET and POST APIs per **IP Address**.

 See [API Documentation and Usage](#api-documentation-and-usage) below on how to use it.

 ## Directory Structure
 ```
-jip-rest-server/
+rest-server/

 	|- main.go             - Entry point of the API
-	|- rate-limit.go       - Distributed rate limit GET and POST APIs per IP Address.
     |- store/              - Contains main API logic files
         |- controller.go   - Defines methods handling calls at various endpoints
         |- model.go        - User and Product models
         |- repository.go   - Methods interacting with the MongoDB database
         |- router.go       - Defines routes and endpoints
 		|- encryption.go   - Method for Password encryption/decryption before saving into Database
+		|- rate-limit.go   - Distributed rate limit GET and POST APIs per IP Address.
     |- vendor/             - Dependency packages, necessary for deployment
-    |- README.md            - This document
+    |- README.md           - This readme document
     |- mockingData.js      - Script to populate local mongodb with dummy data  ( use 'mongo < mockingData.js' )
 	|- rest-server.exe     - Executable for this server.

 ```